AndreaLVR/CAST/README.md

 > The dataset selection is **intentionally weighted** towards the algorithm's target domain—structured machine-generated data—to fully explore the optimization potential in relevant scenarios.
 > However, to define the algorithm's operational boundaries, we also included a small control group representing **low-redundancy scenarios** (including unstructured text and high-variance structured files).
 This verifies that CAST's benefits are strictly dependent on *exploitable* structural redundancy.

-To provide a comprehensive evaluation, this project features **two distinct Rust implementations**:
+To provide a comprehensive evaluation, this project features **two distinct implementations (Rust & Python)**, both supporting dual operating modes via the `--mode` flag:

 1.  **🦀 Rust Performance Engine:** The core implementation used for **ALL official benchmarks**.
     * *Native Mode:* Standalone, dependency-free.
 Used to measure **Algorithmic Efficiency (Compression Ratio)** without external overhead.